 So, my questions to you dear readers are these: when you read something—an article, a book, a Facebook posting, how do you decipher the “moral tastes” of the author and their argument?
 What clues are you given in the text and how do you decide what the underlying moral foundations of the argument are?
 Haidt explicitly tells us about his own bias but many things we read and encounter do not.
 Once you’ve deciphered the moral component, how do you use that to inform how you will respond to the text?
 Think of something you read recently; can you identify what the strongest moral tastes were in the piece?
 Do you understand the text differently thinking about it through the lens of moral reasoning?
 What if it goes against your own favorite moral tastes?

-If you haven’t read something besides this book recently (it is summer vacation after all), take a quick look at this very short video where journalists are discussing former NSA employee Edward Snowden and tell me, what do you think about the underlying moral reasoning they are discussing?
+If you haven’t read something besides this book recently (it is summer vacation after all), take a quick look at this very short video where pundits, historians and writers are discussing “Net Neutrality” and tell me, what do you think about the underlying moral reasoning they are discussing?
 Do they lean more towards the sympathetic or the systemizing foundation?
 How can you tell?